udahal2/udahal2/README.md

 # Hi, I'm Ujwol.
 Thanks for your visit here. 👋

-# I am a computer science student and a researcher. 💻📚
+# I am a computer science student, general programmer and a researcher. 💻📚

 ### 🐍 Also a Pythonic Developer with a passion for AI and Machine Learning and also some more! 🚀